★ BEST INVESTING TOOLS COMPARISON ★

 Does Ideagen Audit Analytics or SEC.gov (EDGAR) have real-time data?

 SEC.gov (EDGAR) offers real-time data, which matters if you trade actively.
-Ideagen Audit Analytics runs on delayed or end-of-day data — perfectly fine for longer-term investors who don't live and die by the tick.
+Ideagen Audit Analytics runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Ideagen Audit Analytics and SEC.gov (EDGAR)?

-Ideagen Audit Analytics exports to CSV, Excel, and PDF.
+Ideagen Audit Analytics exports to CSV and Excel.
 SEC.gov (EDGAR) is stingier about getting data out.

 Curation & Accuracy